 Under the GST regime, every registered taxable person has to furnish a GST Return either monthly or quarterly in addition to Annual GST Return.
-GSTR-7 is one such GST Return, let us discuss it in brief:
+GSTR7 is one such GST Return, let us discuss what is GSTR 7 and how to file GSTR-7 in brief:

 Here is the list of entities who shall deduct tax at source under GST:

 The above-mentioned deductor will be liable to deduct tax at source when the total supply value exceeds 2.5 Lakhs INR.